ABERCONWY BOROUGH COUNCIL ~

 The lion is attributed to Elystan Glodrhydd, a Prince of Wales about 1000, and the boars' heads are associated with his son Cadwgan.
 The border is from the arms of the Mortimer family, Earls of March.

-RHONDDA BOROUGH COUNCIL ~
+RHONDDA BOROUGH COUNCIL (MID GLAMORGAN)

 ARMS: Vert a Pall wavy Argent on a Chief indented Sable a Balance between two Acorns leaved and slipped Or.